abgh9/Unit-2-Project-Abdulah-Bin-Ghanim/README.md

 ### 5 History File (File Input/Output)
 -All completed calculations are appended to history.txt.

-=Each entry is written on a new line.
+-Each entry is written on a new line.

-=If the history file does not exist, the program displays a clear message.
+-If the history file does not exist, the program displays a clear message.

 ### 6 Running
 Compile the program using the Makefile: